tay-counc/5609Visualization-Assignments/A0-Setup/README.md

     - Sign into VSCode with your GitHub account in the Accounts menu, located in the lower right of the Activity bar.
      <img width="150" alt="image" src="https://github.com/user-attachments/assets/7963cb4c-6457-4cbf-8ee8-049caffa2d8e"/>

    - You can then use the source control feature in VSCode to initialize your repo, publish the repo to github, and commit and push changes.
+Ensure that your github repo is private.
       <img width="150" alt="image" src="https://github.com/user-attachments/assets/77b28a2a-3cb9-42db-97fc-a3c8e6a8e9c7">
       <img width="150" alt="image" src="https://github.com/user-attachments/assets/21d96b06-250e-44af-906e-75e676a17bb7">